-If you ask these questions, I guarantee that you will discover new things about your child and find more ways to support their learning.
-So please, stop asking if we are doing our job.
-Trust your child’s teacher, and support them in their efforts of helping your child grow and develop into becoming the very best possible version of themselves.
+If you ask these questions instead, I guarantee that you will discover new things about your child and find more ways to support their learning.
+So please, stop asking if your child’s teacher is doing their job.
+Trust your child’s teacher and support them in their efforts to help your child grow and develop into becoming the very best possible version of themselves.

 Second Grade Teacher